Updated: Jan 25

-As we get ready to embark on the first chapter of our homesteading journey the first thing we are bringing in is the (practically) prerequisite flock of egg layers.
+As we get ready to embark on the first chapter of our homesteading journey, we are bringing the (practically) prerequisite flock of egg layers.
 Well, first I guess we’re building a chicken coop, the existing one is a bit dilapidated and doesn’t look remotely predator-proof.
 The previous owner said he never suffered any major loss due to predators, but he had outdoor dogs, and despite appearances, ours are the decidedly indoor type.
-But, the coop building project is for another post, this one is about the best cold weather eggers for the Colorado climate.
+But, the coop building project is for another post, this one is about the best winter egg layers for the Colorado climate.

 What Makes a Chicken Cold Hardy?

 While there are plenty of chickens out there that actually do better in colder climates than hot, there are definitely some breeds that tolerate the depths of winter better than others.
 Remember that the definition of “cold weather can vary by region, but when selecting chickens for Colorado, or other cold-climate areas you’ll want to look out for a few key features:

 The comb is the large piece of typically red flesh on the top of the chicken's head.
 Generally speaking, the larger the comb, the more susceptible that chicken will be to frostbite - something that can potentially be fatal to your feathered friends.
 Another thing to look out for is “rose” combs.
 They are also less susceptible to frostbite.

 Breeds that sport a thicker coat of feathers fare better in cold weather than those who don’t.
 Think of it like walking around with a down comforter on all day, or for you Colorado natives it would be akin to your Patagonia “puffy coat”.

 Same deal here.
 You wouldn’t go snowshoeing without snow pants on, don’t expect your chickens to do it either.
 In short, the more natural protection your birds have from the elements the better they will fare in colder temperatures.